frodi-karlsson/discord-mod-manager/README.md

 This new mod can then be installed by the mod manager.
 If you keep your mod in a git repository, you can also install it directly from there as long as mod.json is in the root of the repository.

+Here is a real mod as an example: [frodi-karlsson-modpack](https://github.com/frodi-karlsson/frodi-karlsson-modpack)

 # Development

 The mod manager is built using electron.
 I've intentionally kept the dependencies to a minimum, so there's no react or anything like that.
 The UI is built using vanilla HTML, CSS and JS.